When it’s time to get in the erogenous zone—whether you’re partnered or going solo—the first thing on your mind might not be lube. But it should be.

 Sure is!
 Lube is integral to any sensual scenario.
 “That’s the most harmful myth,” Neal says.
 “There is absolutely nothing wrong with a body or vagina that doesn’t get lubricated naturally.”

 Pure enjoyment aside, there are a number of reasons why you might want to lube up, including hormonal changes and aging, health challenges, or even medication side effects.
-An Indiana University study found that 65-percent of women have used lubricant to make sex more comfortable, more pleasurable or both.
+An Indiana University study (opens in new tab) found that 65% of women have used lubricant to make sex more comfortable, more pleasurable or both.

 Whether you’re flying solo or alongside a lover to the big O, Neal stresses that the slippery stuff should always be your first tool.
 “Lubrication of the anus and vagina are absolutely necessary,” she says.
 “Plus, it helps transfer heat and sensation when added to condoms and toys.”